grafana/grafana/docs/sources/explore/logs-integration.md

 ### Logs navigation

-Logs navigation, at the right side of the log lines, can be used to request additional logs easily.
+Logs navigation, at the right side of the log lines, can be used to easily request additional logs.
 You can do this by clicking the **Older logs** button at the bottom of the navigation.
-This is especially useful when you hit the line limit and you want to see more logs.
-Each request that's run from the navigation is then displayed in the navigation as separate page.
+This is especially useful when you reach the line limit and you want to see more logs.
+Each request that is run from the navigation is then displayed in the navigation as separate page.
 Every page shows `from` and `to` timestamps of the incoming log lines.
-You can see previous results by clicking on the page.
+You can see previous results by clicking on each page.
 Explore caches the last five requests run from the logs navigation, so you're not re-running the same queries when clicking on the pages, saving time and resources.

 ![Navigate logs in Explore](/static/img/docs/explore/navigate-logs-8-0.png)